-Activity 19: Local FSS Program SS #3: Increase in Positive Outcomes in Employment Status Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+SS #3: Increase in Positive Outcomes in Employment Status Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Report the following information separately for each category: (1) Employed Full- Time Head(s) of households in < <category name="">&gt; prior to implementation of the activity (number).
-This number may be zero.</category> Expected head(s) of households in < <category name&gt;&gt; after implementation of the activity (number).</category Actual head(s) of households in < <category name&gt;&gt; after implementation of the activity (number).</category Whether the outcome meets or exceeds the benchmark.
-(2) Employed Part- Time (3) Enrolled in an Educational Program (4) Enrolled in Job Training Program (5) Unemployed (6) Other Percentage of total work- able households in < <category name="">&gt; prior to implementation of activity (percent).
+This number may be zero.</category> Expected head(s) of households in < <category name="">&gt; after implementation of the activity (number).</category> Actual head(s) of households in < <category name="">&gt; after implementation of the activity (number).</category> Whether the outcome meets or exceeds the benchmark.
+(2) Employed Part- Time (3) Enrolled in an Educational Program (4) Enrolled in Job Training Program (5) Unemployed (6) Other Percentage of total workable households in < <category name="">&gt; prior to implementation of activity (percent).
 This number may be zero.</category> Expected percentage of total work-able households in < <category name="">&gt; after implementation of the activity (percent).</category> Actual percentage of total work-able households in < <category name="">&gt; after implementation of the activity (percent).</category> Whether the outcome meets or exceeds the benchmark.
 (1) Employed Full-Time Head(s) of work-able households with full-time employment prior to implementation of the activity is 0.
 Expected head(s) of households with full-time employment after implementation of the activity is 20.
-Actual head(s) of work- able households with full- time employment is 1.
+Actual head(s) of workable households with fulltime employment is 0.
 No, the outcome does not meet the benchmark for this metric.
-However, the number of heads of household enrolled in our local FSS program has increased.
-Five families are in the local FSS program at FYE 2021.
-Percentage of total work- able households with full- time employment prior to implementation of activity is 0%.
+Percentage of total workable households with full-time employment prior to implementation of activity is 0%.
 Expected percentage of total work-able households with full-time employment after implementation of the activity is 10%.
-Actual percentage of total work-able households with full-time employment is 20%.
-Yes, the outcome meets and exceeds the benchmark for this metric.
-Five families are in the Local FSS program at FYE 2021.
+Actual percentage of total work-able households with full-time employment is 0%.
+No, the outcome does not meet the benchmark for this metric.
+Three families are in the Local FSS program for FYE 2022.